Jaipur Watch Company

 Jaipur Watch Company (JWC) is an Indian manufacturer of luxury wristwatches, founded in 2013.
 It is known for making Indian-themed watches incorporating Pre-British Era coins, postage stamps, Pichhwai paintings, feathers and precious stones.
 Their factory is located in Peenya, Bengaluru.
 It is India's first luxury watch brand that also makes custom watches with pictures.
 The Brand was also featured in Shark tank India Season 2.

 History

 Jaipur Watch Company was founded in 2013 by Gaurav Mehta, the current CEO of the company.
 The company is headquartered in Jaipur, India.

-In 2017, the company started manufacturing bespoke and 18-carat gold watches.
+In 2017, the company started manufacturing be spoke and 18-carat gold watches.
 In November 2018, JWC launched its limited-edition Jump Hour Watch, which paid homage to Gerald Genta, a Swiss watch designer.
 It opened its first retail store at Select CityWalk, New Delhi in September 2019.
 Some of its notable clients include the Royal family of Jodhpur and Government of Uttarakhand.